QBDev0ps/DevOps-Cloud-projects/Project9.md

 **`$ sudo systemctl restart httpd`**

 **vi.** Next, we create a directory for Wordpress, we enter the created directory and we download WordPress in its compressed format.
-Then we decompress WordPress and we copy it to **/var/www/html/** We implement these by executing the following set of commands:
+Then we decompress WordPress and we copy the wp-config-sample.php file to wp-config.php from where WordPress derives its base configuration.
+Afterwards we copy wordpress directory to **/var/www/html/** We implement these by executing the following set of commands:

 ```
 mkdir wordpress